-As part of the TORIDOLL Code of Conduct, at the TORIDOLL Group we have drawn up a number of “Pledges to related parties.”
+As part of the TORIDOLL Code of Conduct, we have drawn up a number of pledges to related parties.
 For the TORIDOLL Group to continue its growth, we believe it is vital we communicate with various stakeholders, understand what their expectations are, and accurately reflect these expectations in our business activities.

 Dialogue with Shareholders

-In fiscal year 2019, we held our annual general shareholders meeting and also held a financial results briefing for institutional investors.
+In fiscal year 2020, we held our annual general shareholders meeting and biannual financial results briefing for institutional investors.

 Engaging with Our Business Partners